aweis89/cliconfig/README.md

 var mycmd = &cobra.Command{
 	PreRunE: func(cmd *cobra.Command, args []string) error {
+		// When an arg is not set on the CLI, the arg will get set to the viper lookup value (using the global viper instance).
 		// Bind all args to viper keys using prefix-<arg> and env vars PREFIX_<upcased arg>.
-		// In this case a viper registered config with `prefix-foo-arg` or an env variable of `PREFIX_FOO_ARG` will be used
+		// For example, in this case a viper registered config with `prefix-foo-arg` or an env variable of `PREFIX_FOO_ARG` will be used
-		// assuming `--foo-arg` is not specified.
-		// When an arg is not set on the CLI, the arg will get set to the viper lookup value (using the global viper instance). return cliconfig.BindViperDefaults(cmd, "prefix")
+		// assuming `--foo-arg` is not specified on the CLI. return cliconfig.BindViperDefaults(cmd, "prefix")
 	},
 	RunE: func(cmd *cobra.Command, args []string) error {